aslamhus/aslamhus/README.md

 ## Things I've built recently

+### Backup applet
 Most recently, I built an applet that automates backing up all the websites on my server using Linux/Applescript.
 It has uses an applescript progress bar that keeps me apprised of the backup processes (Archiving, rsyncing, etc).
 It organises each snapshot by date, and I can customise the backup for each site's needs with a .backupignore file.
 It also sends me an email report if the backup fails or is successful every month.

+### My first NPM package!
+I use the File API a lot, so I decided to create a package I could reuse that selects files, generates previews of the files, and reads the files in order to upload to the server.
+You can check it out here [@aslamhus/fileselect](https://github.com/aslamhus/fileselect)

 ## Languages and frameworks I use